NtFreX/NtFreX.Blog/README.md

 To configure the production environment you can set environment variables in the `https-instance-single.config` file.
 To configure the development environment you can set env variables in the `launchSettings.json` file.
 To build the SSL certificate renewal container you can set the variables in the `build_cert_renewal_container.ps1` file.
+ - Note: The DbPasswordVariable needs to be a base64 encoded value to support all special characters

 To configure/customize this project you can start with the Configuration.cs file in the NtFreX.Blog.Configuration project.
 It contains a lot of options to play around.
 For all values in the ConfigNames class a value must be set where the choosen configuration provider can find it.